-Breast augmentation these days is a widely discussed topic; a slut of information is available online and it’s no longer frowned upon.
+Breast enlargement these days is a widely discussed topic; a slut of information is available online and it’s no longer frowned upon.
 But while the Internet is flooded with articles about it, there are still a lot of misconceptions that need to be addressed so that people don’t rush into it like it’s some kind of miraculous cure that doesn’t bring along risks or flaws.
-What this post attempts to do is shed more light on the things that are rarely paid attention to and oftentimes ignored.
-Stick around.
+What this post attempts to do is shed more light on the things that are rarely paid attention to and oftentimes ignored about the procedure.
+Stick around to get educated on the implant size, incision techniques, and different surgery options to enhance the bust.

 - 1 What is Breast Augmentation Surgery?

-- 4 Is It Worth Getting Breast Augmentation Surgery?
+- 5 Is It Worth Getting Breast Augmentation Surgery in Singapore?

-- 5.2 Breast lift is not the same as breast augmentation
+- 7.1 Breast lift is not the same as breast augmentation procedures

-- 5.4 What you get right after your procedure is not the end result
+- 7.3 What you get right after your breast augmentation procedure is not the end result

 What is Breast Augmentation Surgery?